DOI-USGS/ISIS3/Introduction_to_ISIS.md

 -----

-Now that you know how to run ISIS3 programs go experiment with some of the basic ones like **stats** , **hist** or **mirror** .
+Now that you know how to run ISIS programs go experiment with some of the basic ones like **stats** , **hist** or **mirror** .

-Download the ISIS3 cube [Intro2isis.cub.gz](attachments/download/1084/Intro2isis.cub.gz) - the
-cube is compressed in a GZIP archive file.
+Download the ISIS cube [Intro2isis.cub.gz](attachments/download/1084/Intro2isis.cub.gz) - the cube is compressed in a GZIP archive file.
 Use gunzip to uncompress the cube.
 The filename of the cube is Intro2isis.cub.